Halfmoonly/Halfmoonly/README.md

 🔭 I’m currently working on：here is a perfect place to sync my stuff，and it will follow me throughout my career

-⚡ Fun fact ：Occam's Razor, aka Ockham's Razor, it means entities should not be multiplied unnecessarily
+⚡ Fun fact ：Good architecture is stable, decoupled, and scalable！

 📫 How to reach me：liuyanoutsee@outlook.com